Updated: Jan 4

 A Guide From The Los Angeles Employment Lawyer Referral Service

 To be wrongfully terminated in California is to be fired for an illegal cause, this includes violation of federal anti-discrimination laws or a breach of contract.
+You should immediately request an unbiased lawyer referral from a California State Bar certified lawyer referral service.
+A pre-screened employment lawyer will be appointed within 15 minutes to review your case FREE of charge 24 hours a day.

 Specifically, an employee cannot be fired for the following reasons: